-Optometry School: University of Houston College of Optometry
+Optometry School: The University of Alabama at Birmingham School of Optometry (UABSO)

 Hometown: Hazel Crest, Illinois (suburb right outside of Chicago)